-This year, the PCC is delighted to attend the 36th Manfred Donike Workshop, held annually in Cologne, Germany.
+The PCC is once again delighted to attend the Manfred Donike Workshop, held annually in Cologne, Germany.
 2019 marks the 37th iteration of the event.

 The conference is hosted by Dr. Mario Thevis, head of the Centre for Preventative Doping Research and Vice President of research at the German Sport University Cologne, and one of the PCC’s most frequently funded researchers.
 Dr. Thevis is also Editor-in-Chief of Drug Testing & Analysis, which publishes an annual volume featuring research presented during the Workshop (the 2017 version can be viewed here, and the 2018 version here).

 The week-long Workshop will feature presentations from scientists world-wide sharing their contributions to sport’s drug testing knowledge and advancement.
 The presented topics, which range from analytical drug detection strategies to investigations on drug-kit tampering, all represent the most up-to-date research findings in the field, many of them funded through PCC Grants, Micro-grants, or Working Groups.